-- d. design of machine elements, advanced drafting including current three dimensional computer representations as related to mechanical design, and manufacturing methods.
-Advanced proficiency must be demonstrated in at least three drafting / design related areas, consistent with the technical orientation of the program. - e. the in-depth application of physics and engineering materials having emphasis in drafting, manufacturing, and design of mechanical components.
+- (d) design of machine elements, advanced drafting including current three dimensional computer representations as related to mechanical design, and manufacturing methods.
+Advanced proficiency must be demonstrated in at least three drafting / design related areas, consistent with the technical orientation of the program. - (e) the in-depth application of physics and engineering materials having emphasis in drafting, manufacturing, and design of mechanical components.

-PROGRAM CRITERIA FOR ELECTRICAL/ELECTRONIC(S) ENGINEERING TECHNOLOGY AND SIMILARLY NAMED PROGRAMS Lead Society: Institute of Electrical and Electronics Engineers
+PROGRAM CRITERIA FOR ELECTRICAL/ELECTRONIC(S) ENGINEERING TECHNOLOGY AND SIMILARLY NAMED PROGRAMS

+Lead Society: IEEE